microsoft/hands-on-lab-github-copilot/docs/workshop.md

 // Azure Cognitive Services Custom Vision resource
 ```

+Look at the generated code and see if it matches your needs.
+You can also add some comments to help Copilot generate the code you need.

 ### Terraform

-Open the `app.tf`file in `iac/terraform` folder and start typing prompts at the end of the file to add new resources:
+Create a new file `main.tf` in the `iac/terraform` folder of the project and start typing the following prompt:

 ```yml
 # Container Registry